Panel of Advisors

 Kevin’s teaching career began in Further Education, working in colleges across London and Luton, before becoming Director of Training at DAS, where he developed and implemented educational programmes for dyslexic students.
 He also contributed significantly to Higher Education as a course leader for a Master’s Degree in Specific Learning Difficulties and delivered the OCR Level Five Certificate in SpLD teaching with Partners In Education.
 At Westminster School, he supported high-achieving dyslexic students as a study skills teacher.

-Currently, Kevin is the Continuing Professional Development (CPD) Programme Coordinator for PATOSS, where he develops training programmes to keep educators and specialists updated with the latest dyslexia research and practices.
-He also serves as an Academic Success Coach at the University of Bedfordshire, continuing to mentor and support students.
+Kevin was the Continuing Professional Development (CPD) Programme Coordinator for PATOSS, where he developed training programs to keep educators and specialists updated with the latest dyslexia research and practices.
+He also served as an Academic Success Coach at the University of Bedfordshire, continuing to mentor and support students.
+Currently, he is the SENCO at Sidcot School in Somerset England.
+He has also been invited to serve on the PATOSS board of Directors.
 Kevin’s extensive experience and deep understanding of dyslexia make him a respected figure dedicated to improving educational outcomes for students with learning differences.